ultraleap/UnityPlugin/docs/content/200-Interaction-Engine.md

 # Interaction Engine {#interaction-engine}

-The Interaction Engine allows users to work with your VR application by interacting with *physical* or *pseudo-physical* objects.
+The Interaction Engine allows users to work with your XR application by interacting with *physical* or *pseudo-physical* objects.
 Whether a baseball, a [block][blocks], a virtual trackball, a button on an interface panel, or a hologram with more complex affordances, if there are objects in your application you need your user to be able to **hover** near, **touch**, or **grasp** in some way, the Interaction Engine can do some or all of that work for you.

 You can find latest stable Interaction Engine package [on our developer site][devsite].